softwaresaved/build_and_test_examples/jenkins/README.md

 Use Jenkins to run build-and-test jobs for various languages
 ------------------------------------------------------------

 Jenkins can build and run code written in many languages, including C, C++, Fortran, Java, PHP and Python code, either directly or via automated build tools like Make or ANT.
-It can also run unit tests, for example written in CUnit, CppUnit, googletest, FRUIT, JUnit, PHPUnit or nosetests, and report on the success or failure of tests.
+It can also run unit tests, for example written for CUnit, CppUnit, googletest, FRUIT, JUnit, PHPUnit or pytest, and report on the success or failure of tests.

 * [Create a Jenkins job for popular programming languages](./Languages.md) including C, C++, Fortran, Java, PHP and Python.